Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 }
 ```

-Note that by default, `AddMicrosoftIdentityPlatformAuthentication` gets the configuration from the "AzureAD" section of the configuration files.
+Note that by default, `AddSignIn` gets the configuration from the "AzureAD" section of the configuration files.
 It has
 several parameters that you can change.

-Also the proposed token cache serialization is in memory. you can also use the session cache, or various distributed caches
+Also the proposed token cache serialization is in memory.
+You can also use the session cache, or various distributed caches.

 ### Web app controller